xCounsel/adminpays/docs/trademarks.md

 {:.note title="Decision of the Moscow Arbitration court as of 28 may 2012 in case no. A40-25696/2012"}

-# In case of a conflict of trademark and domain name rights, the name and content of the site are analyzed
+# In case of a conflict between trademark and domain name rights, the name and content of the site are analyzed

 The Plaintiff owned trademarks and the domain name "bolshoi.me" are similar to the point of confusion, that follows from visual examination of the symbols.
 The name of the website and its content are used for the realization of theater tickets, i.e. in the same field of activity as the right holder.
 {:.note title="The decision of the Moscow Arbitration court as of April 4, 2013 in the case № A40-162939/2012"}